The Mysterious Illness of Jim Bowie: How Did He Contribute to His Own Decline

 James Bowie died on the morning of March 6, 1836 at the hands of the Mexican Army during the siege at the Alamo.
 His journey to San Antonio began in Kentucky, where he was born in 1796, and continued along the Cumberland and Mississippi Rivers until he reached Louisiana with his family in the early 19th century.The Bowie family owned a plantation in southern Louisiana in 1809, one year after the United States Constitution barred the international trade of slaves.
 Upon the death of his father in 1821, James and his brothers bought and sold slaves illegally through pirated slave ships in the Caribbean.
 Slaves and the ships that contained them had originated in Africa and were bound for the West Indies.

-Jim Bowie had a penchant for alcohol to the extent of what we now call, "alcohol abuse."
+By several accounts, Jim Bowie was an alcoholic.
 Anson Jones, a physician who would later become the fourth and final President of the Republic of Texas, had the experience of meeting Bowie and Sam Houston while the two were in consultation at San Felipe.
-Jones found Houston to be the rowdy leader while he found Bowie “dead drunk”.
+Jones found Houston to be the rowdy leader while he found Bowie “dead drunk.”
 The reasons for Bowie’s alcohol abuses have yet to be determined.
 He undoubtedly suffered from physical pain resulting from him skirmishes and battles that included gunshot wounds.
 Depression is another possible explanation for his over-indulgences due to the loss of his wife and child to cholera in 1833.
 Regardless of why he drank, he continued to do so at an accelerated rate.

 Upon contracting yellow fever in 1833, Bowie had access to medicinal plants and herbs which may have aided in his recuperation and provided a false sense of recovery.
 While confined at the Alamo compound, he and his peers had access to only sparse amounts of food and what was available held little nutritional value or healing qualities.
 The combination of his noted binge drinking, the breeding well for mosquitoes and the sources from which they derived the disease ——— slaves ——— the setting was ideal for Bowie to contract yellow fever a second time.
 The reports are conflicting as to the events surrounding Bowie’s death, but all concur with regards to the symptoms he was presenting.